radius-project/docs/docs/content/concepts/why-radius-concept/index.md

 A few common problems rose to the top:

-- Applications are more than just Kubernetes: applications developers are tasked with managing applications on Kubernetes and resources in the cloud where complexity is high, and compliance with best-practices is a full-time job.
+- **Applications are more than just Kubernetes:** standardizing on Kubernetes has been a successful strategy for most enterprises, but applications developers are tasked with managing applications on Kubernetes along with multiple resources in the cloud.
+Integrating Kubernetes with cloud services has added additional complexity while making compliance with best-practices almost a full-time job.
-- Developers, platform engineers, and  IT operators need to collaborate: to manage the complexity of the cloud, enterprises have specialized disciplines like sec-ops, fin-ops, and cloud centers of excellence.
+- **Developers, platform engineers, and  IT operators need to collaborate:** to manage the complexity of the cloud, enterprises have specialized disciplines like sec-ops, fin-ops, and cloud centers of excellence.
 Application developers need to interface with all of these roles, and the tools they use should aid, not impede collaboration.
-- Applications need a industry-standard definition: the IT operators, SREs and other specialists that support an application usually lack context about the architecture.
+- **Applications lack an industry-wide definition:** the IT operators, SREs and other specialists that support an application usually lack context about the architecture.
 Application developers lack context about the underlying cloud infrastructure.
 As application developers and IT operators collaborate they need a common understanding and visualization of what an application **is**.

 So, we started Radius to address these concerns and provide **our** opinions about how application management should work in today's complex cloud-native landscape.
 Along the way we came up with the concept of **Appi-ness**: the feeling of satisfaction one has when the application is at the center of every workflow.